Small Vectors, Big Effects: A Mechanistic Study of RL-Induced Reasoning via Steering Vectors: Steering Vector Persistence

-In contrast, \emph{Diff–Vector CosSim} falls rapidly with distance from the injection layer: the propagated shifts are nearly orthogonal to each layer’s own steering vector.
-This need not imply different behaviors -- orthogonal steering directions can induce the same behavior \citep{ifound800}.
-Our claim is therefore mechanistic rather than behavioral: the steering implemented at different layers appears to differ in mechanism, even if the resulting behavior can coincide.
+In contrast, \emph{Diff-Vector CosSim} dropped rapidly with distance from the injection layer: the propagated shifts were nearly orthogonal to each layer's own steering vector.
+Note that this alone does not imply different behaviors -- orthogonal steering directions could still induce the same behavior \citep{ifound800}.
+To test this possibility, we trained two steering vectors constrained to be orthogonal to the original vector at layers $14$ and $15$, and found that neither orthogonal vector matched the performance of the original one (\Cref{appendix:qwen_ortho}).
+Together with the \emph{Diff-Diff CosSim} results, these findings suggest that earlier-layer steering does not simply express the later-layer steering directions, and that steering at different layers relies on different learned mechanisms.

-Our conclusion also holds for \textsc{Llama3.1-8B-Instruct} (\Cref{appendix:persistence_llama}).
-The only notable difference is that \emph{Diff–Diff CosSim} reaches the lowest point at a middle layer and then rises toward later layers, suggesting a tighter concentration around a shared steering direction in the second half of the model.
-See \Cref{appendix:persistence_raw} for the raw cosine-similarity scores.
+We observed a similar pattern for Llama3.1-8B-It (\Cref{fig:persistence_both}, bottom).
+The main difference was that \emph{Diff-Diff CosSim} reached its minimum in the middle layers and then rose toward later layers, suggesting a tighter concentration around a shared direction in the second half of the model.
+See \Cref{appendix:persistence_raw} for raw cosine similarity scores.

-Next, note that \emph{Diff–Diff CosSim} values jump at the final layer, indicating convergence to a more uniform effect on the unembedding.
-The mean shifts \(\mathbb{E}[\Delta F_{<L,i}]\) produced by steering at any layer \(i<L\) are highly similar to one another (\Cref{fig:persistence_last_diff_qwen}; mean pairwise cosine similarity \(0.9\)), so steering anywhere before the last layer yields essentially the same average bias on the unembedding.
-A logit-lens probe of this shared direction shows strong negative alignment with tokens in Korean, Chinese, Thai, and Arabic (cosine as low as \(-0.6\); \Cref{appendix:persistence_last_diff_logit_lens}), implying reduced probabilities for those tokens.
-We hypothesize that such tokens are harmful when solving English-posed math problems and are therefore down-weighted when the model is steered.
-In contrast, the shift from last-layer steering (equal to the steering vector itself) is clearly dissimilar to the others, suggesting a distinct mechanism that we examine next.
+Finally, \emph{Diff-Diff CosSim} jumped at the final transformer layer (indexed as L), suggesting convergence to a more uniform effect at the unembedding. \Cref{fig:persistence_last_diff_qwen} shows pairwise cosine similarities between $\mathbb{E}_x[\Delta F_{<L,i}(x)]$ across injection layers, revealing roughly three direction groups.
+First, the last-layer steering effect was the most dissimilar from all others, with cosine similarity around $0.21$.
+Effects from other layers were much more similar, with a minimum cosine similarity of $0.75$, but still formed two clusters: layers $0$-$17$ and layers $18$-$26$.
+In the next two sections, we inspect two representative layers and study their behavioral effects on generation, as well as the mechanisms that produced them.